 North Livermore Valley is an agricultural community with stunning views in all directions of pasturelands, rolling hills and distant mountains.
 The community is under threat from two proposed massive industrial solar plants.

 The families living in the valley are ranchers and farmers, some living on land that has been owned by their families for generations.
 Under voter-approved Measure D, the dwindling agricultural lands, open space, watersheds and wildlife habits in east Alameda County, including North Livermore Valley, are to be preserved.

-Dick Schneider, chairman of the Tri-Valley Sierra Club and co-author of Measure D, has stated that if Alameda County permits the construction of solar power plants in North Livermore Valley, more energy companies will move into the valley.
-“Pretty soon, that area is not going to have agricultural at all, Schneider told the Livermore Independent.
-“It’s just going to have large scale power plants, and the character [of the valley] is going to change.”
+Dick Schneider, co-author of Measure D, has stated that if Alameda County permits the construction of the two proposed solar power plants in North Livermore Valley, more energy companies will move into the valley.
+“Pretty soon, that area is not going to have agricultural at all, Schneider told the Livermore Independent, “It’s just going to have large scale power plants, and the character [of the valley] is going to change.”

 “Developing massive regions with a ‘sea of glass,’ as many have called the proposal, is a short-sighted response to meeting California’s energy goals.
 Let’s continue exploring alternatives for implementing solar in the Tri-Valley, because it doesn’t make sense to destroy the environment to protect it.” — “Utility-Scale Solar Isn’t Answer for North Livermore Valley,” Livermore Independent, August 5, 2020

 North Livermore Valley is one of the few unspoiled scenic corridors and agricultural areas remaining in Alameda County.